-In the case of Direct RFC, the box communicates directly with an SAP application server.
-Without middleware and without the need to configure biggerthings on SAP.
-This is usually the best access option for almost all customers.
+The connection to SAP is established via Direct RFC.
+Here the Peakboard box communicates directly with an SAP application server.
+Without middleware and without the need to configure major things on SAP.

 Connection via SAP Gateway is no longer recommended and is not supported by the Peakboard Designer by default.
 All data relevant for Peakboard can be most easily connected via Direct RFC.